 - After making his blackmail attempt to try and force Jeff to throw the case, Alan snidely remarks that Jeff's other option is to "y'know, finish up your big win here" in a fashion that suggests it's just a trivial, insignificant little matter.
 While it is, Alan is just as desperate — if not more — to win the case than Jeff is.

 - Pierce criticising Alan for using the word "gay" as an insult.
 Lampshaded afterwards.

-- Klingon Promotion: Vice Dean Laybourne is murdered by his second-in-command, Murray.
+- Klingon Promotion: Vice Dean Laybourne is murdered and then succeeded by his second-in-command, Murray.

 - Large Ham: The initial announcer for the match between Troy and the new Vice Dean.
 Even for the Air-Conditioning Repair School, this is too much and he ends up getting replaced by a much more calm announcer.

 - Literal Metaphor:Allen: Ted's gone.
 Got too old.
 Couldn't swim with the sharks and got eaten.

 Jeff: That makes no sense.
 He started the firm; you can't lose your own firm.

 Allen: You can if you're dead.
 That shark thing was not a metaphor.